-This leaflet gives a general overview of heat and ice in the treatment of soft tissue injuries and other pains.
+This leaflet gives a general overview of ice and heat therapy for soft tissue injuries and other pains.
 If you are uncertain about the use of heat or ice, consult a health professional such as a doctor, nurse or physiotherapist.

-Heat and ice have been used for many years to treat pain and to reduce swelling, and many people have found them effective.
-More recently, studies have been done to investigate whether heat and ice really make a difference to healing and the results have been inconclusive.
+Ice and heat therapy have been used for many years to treat pain and reduce swelling, and many people have found them effective.
+More recently, studies have been done to investigate whether ice or heat really makes a difference in healing, and the results have been inconclusive.
 In general, when used sensibly, they are safe treatments which make people feel better and have some effect on pain levels and there are few harms associated with their use.

 Heat causes the blood vessels to open wide (dilate).
 This brings more blood into the area to stimulate healing of damaged tissues.
 It has a direct soothing effect and helps to relieve pain and spasm.
 It can also ease stiffness by making the tissues more supple.

 If heat is applied to the skin it should not be hot; gentle warmth will be enough.
 If excessive heat is applied there is a risk of burns and scalds.
 A towel can be placed between the heat source and the skin for protection.
 The skin must be checked at regular intervals.

 Heat should not be used on a new injury.
 It will increase bleeding under the skin around the injured area and may make the problem worse.
 The exception to this is new-onset low back strains.
 A lot of the pain in this case is caused by muscle spasms rather than tissue damage, so heat is often helpful.
 A large-scale study suggested that heat treatment had a small helpful effect on how long pain and other symptoms go on for in short-term back pain.
 This effect was greater when heat treatment was combined with exercise.

 Heat is often helpful for the following types of pain: